Function of the Parathyroid Hormone

 If surgery is contraindicated, conservative therapy is initiated using symptomatic measures such as sufficient fluid intake or osteoporosis prophylaxis with bisphosphonates in postmenopausal women.

 The hypercalcemic crisis is a complication of primary hyperparathyroidism.
 However, it is relatively rare with less than 5% incidence.
 Symptoms of the hypercalcemic crisis include polyuria and polydipsia, vomiting, nausea as well as the loss of consciousness, somnolence, and even coma.

 Definition of secondary hyperparathyroidism

-According to definition, the increased PTH levels in secondary hyperparathyroidism are not caused by the parathyroid glands.
+The increased PTH levels in secondary hyperparathyroidism are not caused by the parathyroid glands.